-Section Scope Impact on P&L and OCI Impact on REA Key constraints Conduct risk and other operational risks P&L: impact of potential future losses arising from conduct risk and other operational risks REA: CRR scope for operational risk Banks' own estimations Specific approach based on qualitative guidance and additional reporting requirements for material conduct events Losses calculated as a function of gross earnings (the relevant indicator) as a fall-back approach in case banks are unable to provide historical data Banks' own projections for the AMA, basic approach and standard approach Losses from new conduct risk events are subject to a floor, computed in the baseline scenario as the average of the historical conduct risk losses reported by the bank during the 2016-2020 period for non-material events only.
-A more conservative floor in the adverse scenario is achieved by applying a stress multiplier to the average Other operational risk losses are subject to a floor computed in the baseline scenario as the average of the historical losses during the 2016-2020 period times a multiplier.
-A more conservative floor in the adverse scenario is achieved by applying a stress multiplier to the average Capital requirements for operational risk cannot fall below the 2020 value types or NII expenses and capital
+Section Scope Impact on P&L and OCI Impact on REA Key constraints Conduct risk and other operational risks P&amp;L: impact of potential future losses arising from conduct risk and other operational risksREA: CRR scope for operational risk Banks' own estimations Specific approach based on qualitative guidance and additional reporting requirements for material conduct events Losses calculated as a function of gross earnings (the relevant indicator) as a fall-back approach in case banks are unable to provide historical data Banks' own projections for the AMA, basic approach and standard approach Losses from new conduct risk events are subject to a floor, computed in the baseline scenario as the average of the historical conduct risk losses reported by the bank during the 2018-2022 period for non- material events only.
+A more conservative floor in the adverse scenario is achieved by applying a stress multiplier to the average Other operational risk losses are subject to a floor computed in the baseline scenario as the average of the historical losses during the 2018-2022 period times a multiplier.
+A more conservative floor in the adverse scenario is achieved by applying a stress multiplier to the average Capital requirements for operational risk cannot fall below the 2022 value expenses and capital